Antuke/RL-Ping-Pong/README.md

 This repository contains a Reinforcement Learning project where a robot arm learns to play ping pong using the **Deep Deterministic Policy Gradient (DDPG)** algorithm.
 The environment is simulated using **PyBullet**.

+Check also the report.pdf and slide.pdf for more information about the assignment and design choices.

 ## Project Structure

 *   `server.py`: The PyBullet simulation environment (server). **(Provided as part of the assignment)**